Troubleshooting: PTO Noise

 The following instructions for using a dial indicator can be found in Muncie Power’s installation manual.
 For example, below is an excerpt for all 6- and 8-Bolt PTOs.

 “Use of a dial indicator can greatly improve the quality of the installation.
-Mount the indictor so that the plunger aligns with a tooth on the PTO input gear.
-Hold the transmission gear with screw driver or bar and rock the PTO gear back and forth with your hand.
+Mount the indicator so that the plunger aligns with a tooth on the PTO input gear.
+Hold the transmission gear with a screwdriver or bar and rock the PTO gear back and forth with your hand.
 The total movement on the dial indicator should be between .006"–.012".”
 Source: IN84-03, page 1.5

 Note: Several PTOs, such as those on Ford automatic and Allison 3000–4000 Series transmissions, have predetermined backlashes set by the transmission manufacturer and require no backlash check by the installer.